adenisiewicz/python-onapsdk/docs/description.rst

 Using few python commands, you should be able to onboard, distribute models and instantiate xNFs (simple) services.

-First iteration will propose "Legacy" API onboarding and instantiation but new API and policy integration is planned
+First beta release will deal with ONAP "Legacy" APIs but new API and policy integration is planned